indigotechtutorials/coloris-ruby-gem/README.md

 - light/dark mode
 - force color picker to only use a single format (hsl, rgb, hex) or allow all color formats.

+And so many more customization options [see more information on the Coloris github page][https://github.com/mdbassit/Coloris]

  ### Installation guide

  #### Step 1.
 Install the gem